Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Scaling Diffusion Language Models Data, Sizes and Tasks

 \section{Scaling Diffusion Language Models \wrt Data, Sizes and Tasks}

-Developing diffusion language models that leverage the advantages of both the generative power of both diffusion models and the scalability of large pretrained language models is a promising yet challenging endeavor.
-The key to the success of the current standard paradigm of large generative language models is acquiring knowledge via massive pretraining and generating in a prompt-response manner for preferable output for many tasks.
-For diffusion language models, (1) how to benefit from pretraining at scale, and (2) how to best fit the prompt-response paradigm, are the crucial open questions.
-In this section, we will elaborate on how to empower diffusion language models with knowledge from pretraining of large-scale data as well as model sizes, and extend their generative capabilities for extensive downstream tasks.
+Developing {\method}s that leverage the advantages of both the generative power of both diffusion models and the scalability of large pre-trained LMs is a promising yet challenging endeavor.
+The key to the success of the current standard paradigm of large generative LMs is acquiring knowledge via massive pre-training and generating in a prompt-response manner for preferable output for many tasks.
+For {\method}s, (1) how to benefit from pre-training at scale, and (2) how to best fit the prompt-response paradigm, are the crucial open questions.
+In this section, we will elaborate on how to empower {\method}s with knowledge from pre-training of large-scale data as well as model sizes, and extend their generative capabilities for extensive downstream tasks.